 9 Full blood count; Liver function tests, Urea, creatinine.
+Results from clinical tests may be used if taken within the last 6 months.

 10 Blood samples will be collected for storing, only from participants whose parents have provided consent for this additional sampling.